About the Disability Resource Center (DRC)

 - Respectful of needs

 Students (including graduate students and postdoctoral trainees), faculty or staff members who may need accommodations should contact Disability Resource Center to discuss their needs and begin the registration process.
 Disability related requests for accommodations and resources are evaluated individually, based on documentation and completion of the registration process.

 Meet the Staff

 Alan Russell is the Director of the Disability Resource Center (DRC).
-Originally from London, England, Alan has a lifelong history of physical disability.
-He obtained his M.A. degree in American History at the University of Sussex, UK.
-Alan also has a M.Ed degree from University of Houston, Texas, focusing on Educational Psychology and Special Education.
-Before joining Rice University, Alan was the Assistant Director for the Center for Students with Disabilities at the University of Houston and worked for nonprofit organizations in UK advising on accessibility issues.
+Originally, from London, England, he obtained his M.A. degree in American History at the University of Sussex, UK.
+Alan also has an Ed.D. degree from the University of St. Thomas, Houston in Ethical Leadership.
+Before joining Rice University, Alan worked for nonprofit organizations in UK advising on accessibility issues.
+Alan has provided consultancy work at the Hong Kong University of Science and Technology, delivering a keynote speech and facilitating two workshops on disability service provision.
 Alan is a former Commissioner on the Houston Commission on Disabilities (HCOD) and former President of Association of Higher Education and Disability (AHEAD) in Texas.